Published on 2021-04-22

 Humanizing e-mobility

-“I think more and more public transport is an extension of people’s workplace, and we need to facilitate this change in terms of privacy and use of materials.
-Especially now also with the COVID situation, making sure that surfaces have special coatings that are resistant to certain bacterias, and air conditioning systems that clean the air inside the vehicle.
+“I think more and more public transport is an extension of people’s workplace,” says Menno Kleingeld.
+“We need to facilitate this change in terms of privacy and use of materials.”
+Especially now also with the COVID situation, it’s crucial to ensure that surfaces have special coatings that are resistant to certain bacteria.
+“Air conditioning systems that clean the air inside the vehicle are also important,” Kleingeld adds.
+This ensures a safer environment for passengers.
 Design also plays a major role here, too.
 Because by designing a more appealing character, people will want to make use of this mode of transportation more, promoting e-mobility and sustainability.”

 Recyclable materials